 Zika virus and blood donation (March 2016, Modified April 2016)

 The blood donor medical and travel history is used to identify and disqualify individuals who may be infected with Zika.
-Several agencies including the US Food and Drug Administration (FDA), World Health Organization (WHO), and AABB (an international organization) have issued guidance to reduce the risk of transmission in affected and unaffected areas [47-50].
+Several agencies including the US Food and Drug Administration (FDA), World Health Organization (WHO), and AABB (an international organization) have issued guidance to reduce the risk of transmission in affected and unaffected areas [43-46].
 These vary slightly but all include recommendations for deferral of individuals at risk of infection based on travel, symptoms, or sexual contacts, and recall and destruction of products if the donor develops symptoms of infection or diagnosis of Zika following donation.
 The WHO also recommends consideration of temporarily stopping collections and/or quarantining units until lack of symptoms can be confirmed.
 Currently used donor questionnaires are likely to identify individuals with symptomatic infection at the time of donation.
+The FDA has approved two investigational nucleic acid tests for Zika screening.
 (See "Blood donor screening: Medical history", section on 'Zika virus'.)

 Danazol in telomere disorders (May 2016)